kishan0725/SMOTE/README.md

 ## End Notes

 There are many sampling techniques for balancing data.
 SMOTE is just one of them.
 But, there’s no single best technique.
 Generally, you need to experiment with a few of them before deciding on one.
-Make sure to check out the resources I attached above to learn about all the sampling techniques.